dustypomerleau/sveltekit-tailwind-template/README.md

 # SvelteKit + TailwindCSS starter template

 This repo is a working skeleton project that integrates Tailwind's JIT mode with SvelteKit.
+You can name and organize your CSS files however you like—the `styles` directory is just personal preference.

 ## Steps